Quantifying the Chirality of Vibrational Modes in Helical Molecular Chains

-In \hyperref[FIG1]{Fig. 1} we show the results of such calculations, in which we have applied the CCM to our two-stranded wire’s molecular structure and normal mode spectrum. \hyperref[FIG1]{Figure 1(a)} shows the model system for this study, the two-stranded polyethylene wire with polymerization $N=98$. \hyperref[FIG1]{Figure 1(b)} shows the CCM of the molecular structure as a function of the number of twists; note that when we choose $Q$ to be the entire wire (blue line), the CCM does not register twistedness.
-This is because the axial coordinates of the atoms $\ket{q_i}$ far from the center of mass dominate the inner products in Eq. (\ref{ccm_mol}), leading to low CCM values.
-When $Q$ is taken to be the segment of the wire on a shorter length scale $\tau$, the CCM is much more sensitive to the number of twists.
-We thus find that the CCM seems to be useful only when all three Cartesion dimensions of the structure examined are on the same order of magnitude.
-Note that when $\tau$ is chosen to be a unit turn of the helix (purple), the CCM is roughly proportional to the twistedness of the double-helix.
+In \hyperref[FIG1]{Fig. 1} we show the results of CCM calculations for both the equilibrium configurations of our two-stranded wires and the corresponding normal mode spectrum. \hyperref[FIG1]{Figure 1(a)} shows the model system for this study. \hyperref[FIG1]{Figure 1(b)} shows the CCM of the molecular structure as a function of the number of twists; note that when we choose $Q$ to be the entire wire (blue line), the CCM does not register twistedness.
+This is because the axial coordinates of the atoms $\ket{\textbf{q}_i}$ far from the center of mass dominate the inner products in Eq. (\ref{ccm_mol}), leading to low CCM values.
+When $Q$ is taken to be a segment of the wire on a shorter length scale $\tau$, the CCM is much more sensitive to the number of twists.
+Indeed, we have found that the most useful application of this concept is obtained when $\tau$ is taken to be a single helical pitch.
+With this choice, the CCM is roughly proportional to the twistedness of the double-helix.
 In the other cases when $\tau$ is a fixed length, a maximum is obtained when the number of twists is $\sim2\tau.$

 \hyperref[FIG1]{Figure 1(c)} shows the first key result of this work, which is that the distribution of normal modes, as measured by the CCM, is much more chiral when the underlying structure is more twisted.
-Note the CCM of the modes tend to be larger than the CCM of the structure.
-Contrary to the idea that chiral materials are necessary for chiral modes, we find that the majority of modes modes for the structure with 0 twists have a non-zero CCM; what changes with increased twist is the mean of the distribution.
-Note that since the vectors that represent the normal modes are displacements from equilibrium rather than locations in extended space, the length scale considerations for \hyperref[FIG1]{Fig. 1(b)} are not relevant.
+Note that the CCM of the modes tends to be larger than the CCM of the structure \footnote{Note that that the majority of modes of the untwisted structure have a non-zero CCM; what changes with increased twist is the mean of the distribution.
+In this regard, it is worth noting that the untwisted structure showed in Fig. 1 may not be fully achiral because local minima of the untwisted wire's potential energy surface can be slightly asymmetric.}.
+Importantly, note that since the vectors that represent the normal modes are displacements from equilibrium rather than locations in extended space, the length scale considerations for \hyperref[FIG1]{Fig. 1(b)} are not relevant.
+Indeed, as shown in Fig. S1, the normal mode CCM distributions are qualitatively the same for an $N=36$ double helix as for the $N=98$.
+For the same reason, while the structural CCM depends on the choice of origin (typically taken to be the molecular center of mass), the CCM defined above for the normal modes does not.